jmrphy/media_civil_war/media_civil_war.md

 change in MDI would cause the probability of civil war onset to increase by an average of 0.0311, from 0.021 to 0.052.
 A 2.5-point change in MDI would cause the probability of civil war onset to increase by an average of 0.1955, from 0.0206 to 0.2161.
-Figures 3 and 4 also highlight the essential assymetry of estimating negative versus postive effects on a rare event.
+Figures 4 and 5 also highlight the essential assymetry of estimating negative versus positive effects on a rare event.
 The pacifying effect of levels of MDI as identified by Warren is an inherently small effect because the probability of observing civil war onset is already very small in general.
 However, the